 Horse Meat

-This soup is a speciality of Phu Quoc island, in Vietnam’s extreme southwest.
-Packed with fish, fruit & colour; it’s a tropical island in a bowl.
-Continue reading
+A speciality of Phu Quoc Island, bún kèn is an underrated dish that deserves a place in the pantheon of Vietnamese noodle soups.
+Packed with fish, fruit & colour, it’s a tropical island in a bowl.

 Where to Eat & Drink in Dalat